lombao/lxzasm/README.md

 it will compile it anyway.

 ### Output
-The code generated will be in a file named "z80.bin", but this file might have different formats
+The code generated will be in a file named "z80.bin" for hte binary formats, "z80.hex" for the HEX ascii formats, the options at this moment are
 * flat: this is the default, this is a 64K direct dump
 * bin: this is a bin output but only of the generated code, no padding, no headers.
+* hex: this is the Intel HEX format ( see https://en.wikipedia.org/wiki/Intel_HEX )

 ## SYNTAX
 It tries to acoomodate most of the syntax variants, including intel syntax, for instance, it will accept both upper and lower cases